IntegrateDev/Integrate.Interview.Frontend.Public/GETTINGSTARTED.md

 ## Backend API
 ### Running the API
-Run the following in a command line:
+From the root directory of this repo, run the following in a command line.

 ```
-cd .\Backend\Integrate.Interview.Frontend\Integrate.Interview.Frontend\
+cd ./Backend/Integrate.Interview.Frontend/Integrate.Interview.Frontend/
 dotnet run
 ```

+_Note that if you're using Windows, some command line tools may require back slashes (`\`) in your directory paths._

 ### Viewing the API Documentation
 The API includes Swagger documentation so you can easily call it from your UI.
 To view the documentation, navigate to `https://localhost:5001/swagger`.

 ## React UI
 ### Running the React App
-Run the following in a command line:
+From the root directory of this repo, run the following in a command line:

 ```
+cd ./Frontend/integrate-interview-frontend
 npm install
 npm start
 ```

+_Note that if you're using Windows, some command line tools may require back slashes (`\`) in your directory paths._

 The React app should launch in your browser at http://localhost:3000.
 When you save changes to a file in the front-end code, the React app will automatically display your changes.

 ### Running the Automated Tests
-Run the following in a command line:
+From the `integrate-interview-frontend` subdirectory, run the following in a command line:
 ```
 npm test
 ```